totemorg/atomic/README.md

-# Totem ENGINE
+# ENGINE

 [![Forked from SourceForge](https://sourceforge.net)]

-[Totem](https://git.geointapps.org/acmesds/transfer)'s ENGINE module provides a foundation for hyperthreaded workflows to a stateless or stateful ENGINE.X of type
+The ENGINE module provides a foundation for hyperthreaded workflows to both stateless and stateful engines of type

 	X = py,js,sh,opencv,mat,matlab,csh,r,octave, ...

+at ENGINE.X.
 Engines are controlled via the following methods (restful http endpoints):

 	step (POST,insert) to advance a stateful engine init (PUT,update) to compile a stateful engine